tamaroning/xld/README.md

-# xld: Fast WASM linker
+# xld: Fast WebAssembly linker

+xld is a linker for WebAssembly object files.
+It takes advantage of the parallelism provided by multi-threading for fast linking.
+Currently, the goal is to support compatibility with the LLVM toolchain.

 ## TODO
 - [ ] Target Features Section